lauralex/p2pmcclient/README.md

 And that's it!
 If you followed the steps correctly, the FabricMC mod should now be installed on your Minecraft game.

-Please note that you need to have Java installed on your computer to run the Fabric Loader and Minecraft.
-If you don't have it installed, you can download it from the [Java Official Website](https://www.java.com/en/download/).

 These instructions are subject to change if the process for installing Fabric or the structure of your Artifacts.zip file changes.
 Always make sure to use the most up-to-date methods for each step.

 ## Technical details